 As a Consultant in Child Neurology, one of the most common requests I receive is to review children with CP for one reason or the other.
 So, reverting back to the opening question, I was asked to see Alice (not real name), a 7-year-old girl with CP admitted to the pediatric ward in one of the hospitals I work in.
 She was suffering from severe Epilepsy (seizures), spasticity (muscle tightness) and had a specific type of CP called “Combined Spastic-Dystonic Cerebral Palsy”.

 For those who are not aware of types of CP, there are different types of cerebral palsy as follows

 1. Spastic CP

 The most common type which presents with stiff muscles on one limb of the body or in all four limbs, sometimes including the tongue, and pharynx affecting swallowing.
-Children with this form of cerebral palsy may have abnormal walk or in severe cases, wheel chair bound.
+Children with this form of cerebral palsy may have abnormal walking or in severe cases, wheelchair-bound.
 Children with spastic CP may also have intellectual disability, seizures, and difficulty speaking and swallowing.

 2. Dystonic-Athetoid (Dyskinetic) CP

 Dystonic type of CP is a “non-spastic” form and is associated with muscle tone that fluctuates between being loose and tight.
 Children can become very rigid, back arch (banana posture), hold breath, tachycardic, and may need Intensive care admission due to “Dystonic Crisis”.
 Athetoid (hyperkinetic) CP presents with relaxed muscles during sleep, with some involuntary jerking (chorea) or writhing (athetosis) movements.

 This is less common and is marked by problems with balance and depth perception, as well as an unsteady, wide-based gait.

 Usually a mix of Spastic and Dyskinetic CP.